Chipcoin Browser Wallet is testnet-only. Testnet CHC has no monetary value, no trading, and no third-party assets. Read wallet scope

 Network

-The browser wallet currently targets the public testnet path and should be used with a reachable Chipcoin node API endpoint.
+The browser wallet targets the public testnet path and can use the public API endpoint or a healthy node you run yourself.

 Supported browsers